What does a nanny do?

 2) What does a nanny do: Core responsibilities

-a) The role of a nanny in your family’s routine
+a) Supporting your family’s routine

 5) What not to expect from a nanny